A Neutral,

 Staff Members

-Our staff includes an Executive Director, two Associate Directors, four Staff Attorneys, two Grant Staff Attorneys, a Victim Services Program Manager, a Case Manager, and a Paralegal.
+Our staff includes an Executive Director, Assistant Director, Associate Counsel, four Staff Attorneys, two Grant Staff Attorneys, a Victim Services Program Manager, a Case Manager, a Paralegal, and an Executive Assistant.